pinaroncel/MNXB01-ProjectNPT/README.md

 - src     : contains source code files

 ## How to execute
-(1) Start ROOT and wait for the ROOT interpreter to complete the compilation steps (2) Call `project()` method
+(1) Start `ROOT` and wait for ROOT interpreter to complete compilation steps (2) Call `project()` method